We all know that Valentine’s Day and chocolate go hand in hand, but if you are looking for a less sugary Valentine’s Day this year, we can help!

 Fruit is an easy choice.
 With red fruits like strawberries, watermelon, raspberries and apples, we can stick to the color scheme of Valentines day and pass off some of these fresh snacks as a festive and fun alternative.

-Heart shaped watermelon with orange arrows from Clean and Scentsible say “I love you” without all the extra, refined sugar.
+Heart shaped watermelon with orange arrows from Spoonful say “I love you” without all the extra, refined sugar.

 This heart shaped fruit salad from Little Wonder Days is even easier, and so cute!

 I love these apples from Project Nursery.
 They are so simple, but really fun!